Marcus has just finished filming 'Valhalla' for MGM and Netflix.

-He recently filmed 'Dev In America,' for TG4 in the role of Éamonn De Valera, which airs on September 11th and 18th, 2019, on TG4.
+He recently filmed 'Dev In America,' for TG4 in the role of Éamonn De Valera, which aired in September 2019, on TG4.

 In March of 2019 he embarked on a hugely successful national tour of the tense domestic thriller 'The Harvest' by Jane McCarthy.